 “Mr. Alebbini hasn’t showed responsibility and he’s misrepresented evidence in the case,” Rice said.
 “Frankly that’s not someone setting themselves on the right track.
 Sorry, but that’s the difference.”

 Rice said Alebbini would be deported immediately upon release from prison, but if he were to remain in the country, he would be under 25 years of supervisory release.
-He ordered Alebbini to take rehab classes in cognitive behavior therapy, critical thinking and remoral reconation.Grab the FREE WDTN News App for iPhone or Android.
+He ordered Alebbini to take rehab classes in cognitive behavior therapy, critical thinking and remoral reconation.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.